 Anatomically, the hand is a group of highly mobile gliding bones connected by tendons and ligaments to a "fixed center."
 This fixed center consists of the second and third metacarpal bones.
 The remainder of the hand is suspended from these two relatively immobile bones.
 All intrinsic movements of the hand are relative to and dependent on the stability and immobility of these two bones.

 The skin of the volar hand and fingers is fixed to the underlying bone by fibrous septa.
 This helps with grip, limits movement, and does not allow significant swelling.
 The dorsal hand has looser, thinner skin.
 This allows a fairly extensive space for swelling from trauma or infection.
 The venous and lymphatic drainage takes place on the dorsum of the hand.
 Any condition that causes inflammation and swelling in the hand can lead to lymphatic congestion and nonpitting edema over the dorsal aspect of the hand.

-The fingertip is defined as the structures distal to ...
+The fingertip is defined as the structures ...